Obstructing an official proceeding: Fischer v. United States

 However, on March 7, Carl J. Nichols became the first federal judge to rule that the law was not applicable to the Capitol attack, on the basis that the word "otherwise" in the statute required that the conduct must involve "some action with respect to a document, record, or other object".
-At least two other district court judges subsequently criticized Nichols' reading of the statute in their own rulings, and in August 2022, Nichols' rulings on three such defendants was appealed to the Court of Appeals for the District of Columbia Circuit.
-The hearing occurred on December 12, 2022.
+At least two other district court judges subsequently criticized Nichols' reading of the statute in their own rulings.